pivotal-partner-platform-architecture/azure-service-broker-client/azure-sb-storage-client/README.md

 and stores it in a new storage container on Azure (under the storage account name you specified above), and displays it.
 It pulls the
 Azure credentials from the VCAP_SERVICES environment variable that PCF populates when you bind the service to the app.

+* "/blob2" - same as above, except it stores the image in 2 different azure storage accounts mapped to two different service instances.

 * "/table" - this demo uses the Table NoSQL storage feature to create a new table and populate it with a java object identified by a partition and row key.